 Changing Our Minds

-Over time, one way such a total commitment expresses itself is in how well we adopt God’s standards when we view and evaluate ourselves, our relationships, our culture, and our nation, replacing the criteria advocated by our own flesh and the world system, aka “pop culture” with His.
+Over time, one way such a total commitment expresses itself is our implementation of God’s standards whenever we view and evaluate ourselves, our relationships, our culture, and our nation, replacing the criteria advocated by our own flesh and the world system, aka “pop culture” with His.

 As we have already established, it is impossible for us to “fix” our lives, families, cultures, and/or governments using the same corrupt thinking which got us into this mess in the first place.
 This is why:

 - A struggling couple cannot solve their marital problems without outside assistance from a trained counselor.